-6.4.1 Key-steam generation
+6.4.1 Keystream generation

-A new key-stream needs to be generated before a new packet encryption or packet decryption operation can be started.
+A new keystream needs to be generated before a new packet encryption or packet decryption operation can start.

-A key-stream is generated by triggering the KSGEN task and an ENDKSGEN event will be generated when the key-stream has been generated.
+A keystream is generated by triggering the KSGEN task.
+An ENDKSGEN event is generated after the keystream has been generated.

-Key-stream generation, packet encryption, and packet decryption operations utilize the configuration specified in the data structure pointed to by CNFPTR on page 95.
-It is necessary to configure this pointer and its underlying data structure, and the MODE on page 94 register before the KSGEN task is triggered.
+Keystream generation, packet encryption, and packet decryption operations utilize the configuration specified in the data structure pointed to by CNFPTR on page 98.
+It is necessary to configure this pointer and its underlying data structure, and register MODE on page 98 before the KSGEN task is triggered.